alexreyes/Celo-Crowdfunding-Tutorial-3/README.md

 node interact.js
 ```

-You should see something like the following output:
+The output should look something like this:

 ![output](https://i.imgur.com/P2uyevN.png)

 Awesome!
-As you can see from the terminal output, our script creates a new project, contributes 2 cUSD to it, waits 5 seconds, and then pays out from the project.
-You can see the flow of the 2 cUSD going from your wallet --> the contract --> back to your wallet.
+As we can see from the terminal output, our script creates a new project, contributes 2 cUSD to it, waits 5 seconds, and then pays out from the project.
+We can see the flow of the 2 cUSD going from the Celo wallet --> the contract --> back to the wallet.

 It works!

 # Conclusion

-This three part series has shown you how to write a smart contract for Celo, deploy it, and then interact with the smart contract you created.
+This three part series has shown you how to write a smart contract for Celo, deploy it, and then interact with the smart contract we created.

 You can use this third tutorial as a jumping off point for interacting with any smart contract you make using Javascript.
 Whether you're creating a web dApp or a mobile dApp, you can use this code in order to interact with your contracts.

-If you run into any problems along the way, feel free to ask questions on the Discord or view the source code [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial-3)
+If you run into any problems, feel free to ask on the [Figment Learn Discord](https://discord.gg/f5YuEsQTAx).
+You can also view the source code [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial-3)